Senths02/portfolio/src/content/watch-party-data.md

 The invitation looked like a waiting area, but couldn't have the functionality of one (because they hadn't joined the party at that point).

->As the invitee would bypass the waiting area, the journey's were misaligned and as a result, noone could save each other as contacts.
+>Technically, the invitee didn't have a waiting area, so the journeys were misaligned.
+As a result, noone could save each other as contacts.

 In addition, the host and invitee would 'join' the watch party on different screens.
 So they would have different views of what was intended to be a shared view.